At the core of the protection mechanism for migrants returning from the DR

 One year after, the devastating Hurricane Matthew, Haiti recovers, heals and rebuilds, feeling lucky that Hurricane Irma, only passed along the northern coasts, a few weeks ago.
 Read more .

-The Brazil Visa Application Centre (BVAC) situated at IOM ‘s office in Port-au-Prince celebrates its 2 years!
+The Brazil Visa Application Centre (BVAC) situated at IOM ‘s office in Port-au-Prince celebrates its 4th year!
 IOM Haiti’s BVAC is the first and currently only Visa Application Center of its kind in the world.
-Read More

 Hurricane Irma in Haiti, IOM in support of the government and the affected population